- Career Highlights

 - Previously engaged by the Vienna Conservatory as voice faculty in the musical theater department

-- Successful private teaching/consulting studio, working with local singers with rock bands; singer-songwriters; and vocalists involved in world music, musical theater, and opera
+- Successful private teaching/consulting studio, working with local rock band singers, singer-songwriters, and vocalists involved in world music, musical theater, and opera

-- B.M., vocal performance, New England Conservatory of Music
+- B.M., New England Conservatory of Music, vocal performance

 - Kodaly Pedagogical Institute of Music, Kecskemet, Hungary